SteinarVrenne/school_imt3501/task2/source/pages/02_Misuse_Case_Scenarious.rst

   "T20", "A healthcare worker has his or hers authenticative data stolen through phishing emails.", "2", "no" "T21", "A social worker or family member is not able to authenticate during an emergency situation because of system bugs.", "x", "no"
-  "T22", "A system administrator spoofs his or hers identity in order to harvest user data or patient vitals.", "2.4", "no" "T23", "A system user has unauthorized access to confidential patient information.", "1.4", "no" "T24", "Sysadmin rights are not terminated upon resignation.", "2.2", "no" "T25", "A patient, family member or social worker elevates his/hers privileges to perform unauthorized actions.", "1.4", "no"
+  "T22", "A system administrator spoofs his or hers identity in order to harvest user data or patient vitals.", "2.4", "no" "T23", "Any system user has unauthorized access to confidential patient information.", "1.4", "no" "T24", "Sysadmin rights are not terminated upon resignation.", "2.2", "no" "T25", "A patient, family member or social worker elevates his/hers privileges to perform unauthorized actions.", "1.4", "no"
   "T26", "A social worker's access to patient information is not terminated once the relationship has ended.", "x", "no"